Perform regression analysis on your data

 Explore and analyze data with insights and visualizations

-Analyze CSV data and generate reports
+Analyze CSV data with Claude

 Regression analysis is a statistical method used to establish a mathematical relationship between two or more variables.
 It helps in understanding how the value of a dependent variable changes when any of the independent variables change.
 Commonly used in predictive modeling, regression analysis is widely applied in fields like economics, finance, engineering, and social sciences.